Hidden Earth Photo Salon

 - Plus Distinctions and Merits

-Up to eight entries per person in each of these three categories.
+Up to eight entries per person in each of these categories.
 One 'first prize' is awarded in each category, plus a number of Distinction and Merit Awards.
-Sepia and other toned monochrome prints are acceptable in the monochrome category.
-The judges will look unfavourably on near-identical images that are submitted in colour and monochrome versions.
+The judges will look unfavourably on near-identical images that are submitted in more than one category.
 Digital files will be viewed by the judges on a computer monitor.
 Further information, including file formats is given on the entry form.
 Note that Special Effects, Digital and Composite Work are not barred from the competition but, as with all entries, you must demonstrate to the judges that your entry has sufficient technical, artistic and aesthetic qualities.

 - Portfolio (Premier Trophy)